 Massive Reserves Driven by the Permian Basin

-• Reserves: Oil and natural gas reserves have been confirmed to be the largest in the U.S., with experts analyzing that production capacity will continue for decades.
+- Reserves: The oil and natural gas reserves have been confirmed as the largest in the U.S., with experts analyzing that production capacity will continue for decades.

-• Post-Shale Revolution: The development of 'shale oil' that began in the 2010s has led Texas's energy revival, playing a crucial role in making the U.S. an energy net exporter.
+- Post-Shale Revolution: The development of 'shale oil' that began in the 2010s has led Texas's energy revival, playing a crucial role in making the U.S. a net exporter of energy.

 Economic Impact: Job Creation and Investment Boom

-• Large-Scale Investment: Major energy companies like ExxonMobil and ConocoPhillips, as well as small drilling firms, are expanding production facilities in the Permian Basin and making investments worth billions of dollars.
+- Large-Scale Investment: Major energy companies like ExxonMobil and ConocoPhillips, as well as smaller drilling firms, are expanding production facilities in the Permian Basin and investing billions of dollars.

 Future Outlook: "The Fierce Competition Hasn't Even Started!"

-• Technological Development: As technologies such as drilling and hydraulic fracturing evolve, new reserve possibilities are opening up in existing oil fields.
+- Technological Development: As technologies like drilling and hydraulic fracturing evolve, new reserve possibilities are opening up in existing oil fields.

-As a representative of "American energy power," Texas is expected to maintain robust growth in its oil industry in the near future as well as in the medium to long term, as long as it has abundant reserves and continues technological innovation.
+As a representative of "American energy power," Texas is poised for solid growth in the oil industry in the near future as well as in the medium to long term, as long as it has abundant reserves and continues technological innovation.